-The back cover is equipped with a pressure relief valve to provide additional safety for the pump and operator (refer to Liquid Temperature And Overheating in OPERATION).
+The inspection cover (17) is equipped with a pressure relief valve to provide additional safety for the pump and operator (refer to Liquid Temperature and Overheating in OPERATION).

 It is recommended that the pressure relief valve assembly be replaced at each overhaul, or any time the pump overheats and activates the valve.
 Never replace this valve with a substitute which has not been specified or provided by the Gorman-Rupp Company.